opsee/QA/sa-east-1/add_bastion_to_default_vpc/test.md

 ## Tests

-### Create a new bastion in a VPC that isn't default, in region sa-east-1
+### Create a new bastion in the default VPC in region sa-east-1
 ```
 Nov 4, 1:05 PM
 info: